RamonJWS/FastAPI/README.md

 ```
 ## <ins>Database with SQLAlchemy</ins>
 ### Dependencies
+- Often used to share database connections, enforce security, authentication, and roles.
 - A way to allow a function to depend on another function.
+- Allows for seamless import functionality (write function once)
 - Allow for importing of functionality.

 Below I have defined a function `required_parameter` in `blog_posts.py`, I can then import this function into